NuruMbithe/Freecodecamp_Projects/README.md

 # Responsive Web Design_Projects
 In this section I had the chance to build the following projects and publish them on CodePen:

-Build a Tribute Page - See the code - https://codepen.io/NuruMbithe/pen/JjrZVry Build a Survey Form - See the code -
+1.Build a Tribute Page - See the code - https://codepen.io/NuruMbithe/pen/JjrZVry
-Build a Product Landing Page - See the code -
+2.Build a Survey Form - See the code -
-Build a Technical Documentation Page - See the code - Build a Personal Portfolio Webpage - See the code -
+3.Build a Product Landing Page - See the code - 4.Build a Technical Documentation Page - See the code - 5.Build a Personal Portfolio Webpage - See the code -